-Teams are expected to provide all equipment and supplies needed for the management, preparation and cooking within the event, except where these have been arranged by the contest organiser.
+Teams are expected to provide all equipment and supplies needed for the man preparation and cooking within the event, except where these have been arranged to contest

 JUDGING

 The WBQA allows for blind judging only.

 Entries will be scored from 1-10 in all criteria by a table of six judges.